Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 - Present and sell additional products to existing customers

-Of course, these won't be the focus for all credit unions, but these are the two main objectives that I've seen over and over again.
+Of course, these won't be the focus for all credit unions or community banks, but these are the two main objectives that I've seen over and over again.

 With that in mind, this article is broken down into two sections – one for each of those objectives: